elmsinki/format-ideas/README.md

 # Format Ideas

-A digital home for people's ideas for Elmsinki, so that we can keep track of them
+A digital home for people's ideas for Elmsinki, so that we can keep track of them.

 ## Ideas